🧠

 Zero-knowledge

-Everything is encrypted in your browser with your master passphrase before it’s ever stored.
-The server only ever holds an unreadable blob — no one can decrypt it but you.
+Encrypted in your browser with your master passphrase before it’s ever stored.
+The server only holds an unreadable blob.

 👆